-The William Chris Grape Punch is happening on three days and tickets will go on sale July 18.
+The William Chris Grape Punch is happening on three days.
 They want people to actually understand a part of winemaking, so in each session, they explain the entire process of grape to fermented juice, what extended maceration is, why punch downs are done, and then you can scrub your arms to your shoulders to conduct a punch down.
 Please check the event calendar on their website for more information.

 Messina Hof Hill Country Harvest Festival

 Messina Hof Hill Country Winery will host its annual Harvest Festival in Fredericksburg.
-Stomp the grapes that go into their award-winning Port.
-Like the Bryan estate harvest, stay for the Hill Country Big Kahuna Contest, barrel testing, and special Harvest dinner.
-Reservations Required.
-Check the bottom of their website for both days of the Hill Country Harvest Festival.
+Stomp the grapes and be crowned the Big Kahuna!
+Check the website for both days of the Hill Country Harvest Festival.

-Becker Vineyards Annual Grape Stomp will be celebrating stomping grapes for fun and guests can put their “stomp” prints on the backs of their souvenir tee shirt.
+The Annual Grape Stomp at Becker Vineyards will be celebrating stomping grapes for fun and guests can put their “stomp” prints on the backs of their souvenir tee shirt.
 The event is free to attend and no reservations are required.
 Please check their event page for more information.

 Fall Creek Vineyards

 The 29th annual Harvest Fest at Fall Creek’s winery in Tow has a huge event planned.
-It starts at 11:30 a.m. with lunch and continues with music, barrel tasting with the winemaker, dining in the vineyard, and of course grape stomping.
+It starts at 11:30 a.m. with lunch and continues with music, barrel tasting with the winemaker, live music, and of course grape stomping.
 Check Fall Creek’s events page for more information and how to order tickets.